 Finally, Dr Jürgen Focke, Policy and Advocacy Officer at HelpAge Deutschland, brought the elderly perspective into the discussion by explaining that vulnerable groups, such as the elderly and people with disabilities, struggle living in a digital world.
 Indeed, digitalisation influences almost all areas of life, yet age, gender and ethnicity issues are usually not taken into account.
 The studies conducted by HelpAge show that older people are open to digital media in general but desire to avoid using them because they sometimes find them difficult to use.
 For example, modern washing machines and dishwashers function almost exclusively via settings activated by LED display - those with visual impairment will not be able to use such machines.
-Another study conducted by HelpAge in Japan and Taiwan in 2018 on the introduction of robot-assisted vending machines showed that while the Japanese seniors were open to the care robots, they were rejected in Taiwan because of their preference for care by nursing staff.
+Another study, presented at the World health Summit in 2018, conducted by the Universities of Tokyo and Taipei in Japan and Taiwan on the introduction of robot-assisted vending machines showed that while the Japanese seniors were open to the care robots, they were rejected in Taiwan because of their preference for care by nursing staff.
 All in all, different interests and views will emerge across generations, and this divergence of views should be respected, even the wish to live without digital media and autonomous technical systems.
 Moreover, this expert stated that digital developments can help elderly people to carry out activities in their daily life, but recommended efforts to sensitise society and political leaders on this matter, "because often the topic of digitalisation is only condensed to the sector: internet capability".